Projects

 Developing a landscape management plan and monitoring framework for the YUS Conservation Area

-The Tree Kangaroo Conservations Programme engaged James Cook University to lead the development of the YUS Conservation Area’s Landscape Management Plan in the remote Huon Peninsular of Morobe Province.
+The Tree Kangaroo Conservation Programme engaged James Cook University to lead the development of the YUS Conservation Area’s Landscape Management Plan in the remote Huon Peninsula of Morobe Province.
 This work included socio-economic and environmental research and monitoring, landscape management and community development planning, and community reforestation and fuelwood trials.

+This intervention was led by the James Cook University.
 PIP adapted, field-tested and applied the PEN survey questionnaires developed by the Centre for International Forestry Research (CIFOR) to collect a set of high-quality baseline data that described the overall context of the Conservation Area.
-The led to the preparation of a User Guide which later supported the development of the CFTK’s socio-economic survey forms.
+This led to the preparation of a User Guide which later supported the development of the CFTK’s socio-economic survey forms.

-The CFTK resource assembled during the project is presented below:
+The Community Foresters Tool Kit resource assembled during the project is presented below:

 Enabling customary landowners to participate effectively in CFM and REDD schemes within four pilot areas of Papua New Guinea